top of page

 In terms of the greatest ever, IMHO that is why Novak Djokovic, Rafael Nadal, and Roger Federer were each able to win so many singles titles at grand slam tournaments.
 They indeed would be the greatest of their time, but if they are truly the greatest ever, how come not one of the three was able to win a grand slam (all four in a calendar year)?
 Rod Laver has 2 singles grand slams and only 11 total titles.
 You have to also remember that Djokovic, Nadal, and Federer did not grow up with wood rackets.

 Another interesting tidbit concerning the French Open (arguably the hardest of the four grand slam tournaments to win) is that Borg only has 6 titles compared to Nadal's 14, but Borg beats Nadal in terms of having given up the fewest number of games in one tournament (Borg, 1978, 32 games given up; Nadal, 2017, 35 games given up)!!
 Further, there was more depth when Borg played as evidenced by the draws of 1978 and 2017 and fact that there was no American "gap."
-See two two paragraphs above.
+See two paragraphs above.
 Borg's draw in 1978 had ten other players that had already won a grand slam tournament in singles or would go on to win one and eight other players that had already made it to the finals of a grand slam tournament in singles or would go on to reach the finals; Nadal's draw in 2017 had seven other players that had already won a grand slam tournament in singles or would go on to win one and six other players that had already made it to the finals of a grand slam tournament in singles or would go on to reach the finals.
-And regarding the American "gap" which did not exist when Borg played, the number of Americans in the 1978 draw 28 as compared to only 11 Americans in the 2017 draw for Nadal.
+And regarding the American "gap" which did not exist when Borg played, the number of Americans in the 1978 draw was 28 as compared to only 11 Americans in the 2017 draw for Nadal.
 When deciding who the best is at the French, you are splitting hairs.
 There is no way Nadal would have had the same success he had if he played in Borg's era and back then he would have had to use a wood racket.
 No way.
-28 Americans in a draw (when there is no "gap") as opposed to 11.
+Twenty-Eight (28) Americans in a draw (when there is no "gap") as opposed to 11.
 And the number of champions and runners-up (18 compared to 13).
 Simply no way.
 Maybe some day the world will hear his case for why he considers himself better than Borg on the red clay.
 Further, IMHO there was no depth in the Djokovic, Nadal, and Federer era and it continues today for Alcaraz and Sinner.

 That said, the junior age groups associated with players born in or after 1985 are the ones that did not or have yet to produce a player to win one of the grand slam tournaments in singles and consequently are eras, again, that simply were not that good.